Barbless Hooks: A Best-Practice Guide for Better Catch and Release

 Barbless Hooks vs. Barbed Hooks

-The contrast between barbless and barbed hooks is not just theoretical.
-It affects how the entire catch process feels.
+The difference between barbless and barbed hooks is more than technical.
+It changes how the entire catch process feels and functions.

 Barbed hooks are designed to hold under tension.
-That can be helpful when the goal is to land and keep fish, especially in situations where gear failure is a concern.
-But that retention comes at a cost: deeper penetration, more difficult extraction, and a greater chance of injury during removal.
+That can be useful when the intention is to keep fish, or when a particular setup demands extra security.
+But that holding power comes at a cost: deeper penetration, more difficult extraction, and a greater chance of tissue damage during removal.

 In practical terms, barbless hooks often mean: